mintware-de/flutter_barcode_reader/UPGRADE.md

 The barcode is stored in `ScanResult.rawContent`
 Check your calls to this method and read the barcode from the `rawContent` property.

+If your project uses pre Flutter 1.12 you need to update Flutter in your App: https://github.com/flutter/flutter/wiki/Upgrading-pre-1.12-Android-projects

 # Upgrade from 1.0.0 to 2.0.0